 - Jameos del Agua designed by the legendary Cesar Manrique

 - The unique vineyards of La Geria

-Local excursions and golf can be organised through the Club Las Calas reception.
+Local excursions and golf can be organised through the Las Calas please call into the hub or reception for more details.
 The team will be happy to make suggestions, plan itineraries and make any arrangements.